 I love games!
 I love people.
 And I love bringing them together, which is why I absolutely love game nights!
 But sometimes you can’t come together like you want.
 If only there was a way to have a game night another way…like an online game night.

-Video games have been a huge hobby of mine ever since I was around 4 years old.
+Video games have been a huge hobby of mine ever since I was around 4 years old and trying to figure out is bingo clash legit.
 I love playing them with friends, either in person or online.
 Sometimes, I even like watching others play video games online (something I never thought I’d find myself saying, but it’s true).
 That idea actually brings us to the solution for an online game night.
 You can stream party-games and people can play along from their own homes.

 I wanted to share my setup with you, but know there are a number of ways to pull it off with different equipment.
 This is just what I happen to have, and it works really well.
 (Check the very end of this post for other ideas to save money.)